clever-cottonmouth/InterviewNavigator/C#/C#-Concept.md

 c# code -> IL code -> Jit Compiler-> Hardware

+## **Difference between Class and Objects in C#**

+a Class is a template or blueprint for creating Objects, and every Object in C# must belong to a Class

+# Constructor

+It is a special method present inside a class responsible for initializing the variables of that class.

+The constructor method does not return any value.

+The Constructors are responsible for two things.
+One is the object initialization and the other one is memory allocation.
+The role of the new keyword is to create the object and the role of the constructor is to initialize the variables.

+The compiler defined this constructor for us.
+And we call this an Implicit Constructor.
+And if we defined the same thing, then it is called an explicit constructor.

+If we don’t have a constructor, then we cannot create an instance of the class.

+Every variable we declared inside a class and every field we declared inside a class has a default value.
+All numeric types are initialized with 0, Boolean types initialized with false, and string and object types initialized with null.
+For a better understanding, please have a look at the below image.

+the initialization is performed for each and all variables present in the class and this is the responsibility of the constructor.
+That is why a constructor is very important for us inside a class.

+**Static Constructor**

+In a static constructor, you cannot use any access specifiers like public, private, and protected.

+Static Constructors are responsible for initializing static variables and these constructors are never called explicitly.
+They are called Implicitly and moreover, these constructors are the first to execute in any class

+Static Constructors cannot be parameterized, so overloading of the static constructors is not possible in C#.

+**private constructor**

+When a class contains a private constructor then we cannot create an object for the class outside of the class.
+So, private constructors are used to create an object for the class within the same class.
+Generally, private constructors are used in the Remoting concept.

+We need to use the private constructor in C# when the class contains only static members.

+## **Generalization and Specialization**

+In specialization, the parent was existing and the child was defined later.
+In generalization, the child class was existing then we define the base class.
+So, specialization is a top-down approach and generalization is a bottom-up approach.

+In specialization, the base class has something to give to the child class whereas, in generalization, the base class doesn’t have anything to give to their child classes.
+Just their purpose is to group them together so that we can easily manage all those things.

+The purpose of generalization is to achieve polymorphism and the purpose of specialization is to share its features with its child classes.

 ## CLASS IN C#

 **Partial Class and Partial Methods in C#**